 All the climbing gear and specialist equipment are available for you to borrow at no extra cost for the duration of the course.
 If you have your own or can borrow the gear that you will most likely end up climbing on, we recommend that you bring it along.
 A full gear list and course outline are available to download at the bottom of this page.

-Free transport is available from any Christchurch accommodation if your travelling from out of town to attend one of our courses.
-Please book a central city or south Christchurch accommodation.
+Free transport is available from any Christchurch accommodation if you’re travelling from out of town to attend one of our courses.
+Please book a Central City or south Christchurch accommodation.

 If you are bringing your car, please meet us at the following location: